Vinyl or Fabric: What’s Best for Your Banner?

 As we learned above material will play a part in the cost of the banner.
 This is simply because some materials cost more than others.
 Typically fabric will be more expensive across the board, because it is a more expensive material to make and use.

 Ink is a very specialized and technical part of this equation and different types of printers use different types of ink.
 There are differences in ink down to molecular levels that determine its durability and longevity.
 Most high quality printers will use long lasting and durable inks and some companies will use the cheapest on the market to keep costs down.
-Heritage Printing only uses high quality inks on our products because we care about our reputation and the quality of our products over profit.
+Heritage Printing, Signs & Displays only uses high quality inks on our products because we care about our reputation and the quality of our products over profit.
 The material used for the banner also plays a part in how much ink is used, because fabric material is a porous material it requires more ink to create the same image that would need less to be printed on vinyl material.
 Along with material, the image on the banner and the background color will determine how much ink will be used and again, how much it will cost.
 A banner that is mostly white will cost less than a banner that is mostly black, or some other dark color.

 Finishing a banner means, what needs to be done to a banner after it is printed to fulfill the order and allow the banner to be easily displayed whether it be hanging on a building or put on a banner stand.